loopasam/pixelpotluck/README.md

 # TODO

-- Logos for all sections of articles and tags
 - Images workflow
 - proper naming and sizing for images, including logo
 - Create 4 articles to test pagination
 - define structure of article, metadata: Time wording
 - Style text for tags and articles
-- Background image
 - optimize logos and images